rbunge-nsc/websitedemo/README.md

 # websitedemogroup4
-Demo web site for the Cloud Core Curriculum
+Demo web site for the Cloud Core Curriculum.
-This is our readme file for our group project
+This is our readme file for our group project.